sailfishos-mirror/bind9/doc/notes/notes-9.20.14.rst

 - Missing DNSSEC information when CD bit is set in query.

   The RRSIGs for glue records were not being cached correctly for CD=1 queries.
 This has been fixed. :gl:`#5502`

 - Preserve cache when reload fails and reload the server again.

-  Fixes an issue where failing to reconfigure/reload the server would prevent to preserved the views caches on the subsequent server reconfiguration/reload. :gl:`#5523`
+  This fixes an issue where failing to reconfigure/reload the server would fail to preserve the views' caches for subsequent server reconfigurations/reloads. :gl:`#5523`